xisiot/lora-system/docs/Implementations/Motes.md

 python main.py mac -c (your MAC Command in FRMPayload field)
 ```

-If this is your first-time running, run *pull* and *join* commands in the very beginning to register the port of gateway and the LoRa™ device.
+If this is your first-time running, run *pull* and *join* commands in the very beginning to register the port of gateway and the LoRa device.
 The device info will be saved automatically in *models/device.pkl* using *pickle*, and loaded next time.
 Then, you can use *app* or *mac* to test your server.
 Here are the examples.

 ```
 python main.py app -m helloworld -f 0302